krits29/PyTorch/Part3.md

 train_ds, val_ds = random_split(dataset, [50000, 10000])
 ```

-Next, the data will be split into batches.
+Next, the data is split into batches.
 This is done by creating data loaders.
 The batch size is set for 128:
 ```
 from torch.utils.data import DataLoader